Blog

 Golf cart accidents do cause deaths.
 Florida recorded 10 golf cart fatalities in 2023, and nationally, approximately 600 golf cart deaths occur each year.
 Wrongful death claims from golf cart accidents are a tragic but necessary recourse for surviving family members.

-What to Do After a Golf Cart Accident in Florida
+Your 8-Step Checklist After a Golf Cart Accident

 The steps you take immediately after a golf cart accident can significantly affect your ability to recover compensation.
 Here is what you should do: